 I’m Leanne.
 I have always been sensitive to life’s transitions and interested in the inner world below the surface.
 My education and life experience grant me the skill and privilege to witness others exploring their own inner places.
 I consider it a great honour to be a companion to others in times of transition, crisis, and confusion.

-Originally from the US, I moved to Canada in 2020 and I live and practice on Salt Spring Island, BC.
+Originally from the US, I moved to Canada in 2020 and I live and practice on Salt Spring Island, BC, as well as online with residents of Washington State.
 My therapeutic practice combines classical Jungian Analysis with Sandplay Therapy and other Expressive Arts Therapies such as painting, writing and movement.
 Instead of following a structured program of therapeutic technique, our work together is as unique as you are.

-I received my Master’s in Social Work in 2005, and I am a Registered Clinical Social Worker (RCSW) with the BC College of Social Workers.
+I received my Master’s in Social Work in 2005, and I am a Registered Clinical Social Worker (RCSW) with the BC College of Social Workers, as well as a Licensed Independent Clinical Social Worker (LICSW) in Washington State.
 I am also a Jungian Analyst, having completed the international psychoanalytical training program at the CG Jung Institute in Zurich.